mdanyalmalik/snake-ai-dqn/README.md

 ## Description

-A snake clone with a self-learning AI that uses reinforcement learning to teach itself the game.
-This is done via the use of a deep q learning model written using pytorch.
+A snake clone with a self-learning AI mode, where the agent makes use of reinforcement learning to teach itself the game.
+This is done via the use of a deep Q learning model written using pytorch.
 Furthermore, there is also a single-player mode to see how well you can do compared to the AI.

 ## Getting Started